bbauska/TUMx-DWAPNx/README.md

 use the classic way and as you can see for our little example here, it&apos;s really easy to use.

-To actually get going, we need three steps.
+To get going, we need three steps.
 We need to create the HTTP request, then we need to define behavior after a successful request, so what are we going to do with the data that we received, and in the third step, we just need to send it off.
 Let&apos;s start at the beginning.
 We&apos;ll create a new variable that holds our request and it holds an instance of a XMLHttp Request Right.
 That&apos;s the first step - done.

-Now we need to define what we actually want to do if the request was successful.
+Now we need to define what we want to do if the request was successful.
 And, the request object implement a number of events.
 Those will be called at different times of the request and then the interaction with the backend.

 For example, when the request makes first contact with the backend, there will be an event.
 When the backend starts sending data, there will be an event and there is also an event that gets fired as soon as the request successfully has transferred all the data from the backend and that&apos;s the one we&apos;ll be looking at.
 We can define the onload event now.

-What we&apos;re doing here is basically find a function that gets called every time the request is done loading data from the backend.
+What we&apos;re doing here is find a function that gets called every time the request is done loading data from the backend.
 And now we can create a new variable called response that will hold the data sent from the back-end.
 To access it, we need to access the request.
 In this case, we can access access this with the this keyword and then we&apos;ll get the responseText.
 So, that&apos;s all that we need.
 However, this response text, as it says, is a string and in our case, because we know the API is sending JSON data, this text is actually a JSON string.